webdevjeffus/dungeons-of-olde/index.md

 <h2>
   <a href="{{site.baseurl}}/resources/" title="Enhance your game with DoO Resources">Resources</a>
 </h2>
 In the Resources section, you'll find a variety of play aids to enhance your <em>Dungeons of Olde</em> gaming.
-Our 2.5d printable papercraft tile system is already available.
+Character sheets, reference sheets, and our 2.5d printable papercraft tile system are already available through the links below.
 Plans for additional resources include:

 <ul class="bulleted">
+  <li><a href="{{site.baseurl}}/resources/sheets/" title="Printable play aids for Dungeons of Olde">Printable play aids</a>, including character sheets, rules summaries and reference sheets.</li>
+  <li><em><a href="{{site.baseurl}}/resources/miniatures/" title="Check out the Dungeons of Olde papercraft miniatures!">Dungeons of Olde Terrain Tiles</a></em>, a complete system of geomorphic papercraft 2.5D dungeon terrain, offered in PDF format for home printing.</li>
-  <li>Reference material, including a monster cyclopedia, a catalog of adventuring gear, game-mastering guidelines, and printable reference sheets.</li>
+  <li>Sourcebooks and campaign materials, including a monster cyclopedia, gamemastering guidelines, and eventually, settings and adventures.</li>
   <li>Printable game components intended principally for "Deus est Machina" play (without a GM), including character, loot, spell and skill cards, as well as tracking tokens.</li>
-  <li><em><a href="{{site.baseurl}}/resources/miniatures/" title="Check out the Dungeons of Olde papercraft miniatures!">Dungeons of Olde Terrain Tiles</a></em>, a complete system of geomorphic papercraft 2.5D dungeon terrain, offered in PDF format for home printing.</li>
 </ul>

 <p>As the rule system stabilizes through playtest, we'll begin to post PDF versions of the complete rules in the Resources section for convenient printing.
 In the meantime, all the pages in the Rules section have special print-only formatting, so you can print each page directly from the browser by right-clicking the page and selecting the Print option.
 Printing the rules directly from the website assures that you are always printing the very latest iteration of the game.</p>